artur-ciocanu/launch.en/help/api/endpoints/data-elements.md

 **Response**

-A successful response returns a list of revisions that use the specified data element.
+A successful response returns a list of revisions for the specified data element.

 ```json
 {